rbdominy/RobertDominyEcon/README.md

+# RobertDominyEcon

-# RobertDominyEcona line I wrote on my local computer
+a line I wrote on my local computer

+testing functionality in rstudio